jmswaney/thesis/source/11_MAP.md

 commercially available antibodies.
-Antibody targets were selected from a wide range of antigens including membrane proteins, cytoplasmic proteins, nuclear proteins, neurofilament proteins, and synaptic proteins to survey the overall proteomic landscape (Fig. \ref{MAP-3} and Supplementary Table 1).
-To validate the antibodies, we tested whether antibody staining of MAP-processed tissues shows comparable structures to PFA-fixed tissues, and antibodies from different host species targeting the same protein, if available, provide concordant images (Supplementary Figs. 2 and 3).
-We found that 100 of 122 antibodies were compatible with MAP-processed samples, and 43 of 51 target molecules were successfully visualized (Fig. \ref{MAP-3}, Supplementary Table 1, and Supplementary Figs. 2 and 3).
+Antibody targets were selected from a wide range of antigens including membrane proteins, cytoplasmic proteins, nuclear proteins, neurofilament proteins, and synaptic proteins to survey the overall proteomic landscape (Fig. \ref{MAP-3} and \ref{MAP-SupTable1}).
+To validate the antibodies, we tested whether antibody staining of MAP-processed tissues shows comparable structures to PFA-fixed tissues, and antibodies from different host species targeting the same protein, if available, provide concordant images (\ref{MAP-Sup2} and \ref{MAP-Sup3}).
+We found that 100 of 122 antibodies were compatible with MAP-processed samples, and 43 of 51 target molecules were successfully visualized (Fig. \ref{MAP-3}, \ref{MAP-SupTable1}, and
+\ref{MAP-Sup2} and \ref{MAP-Sup3}).
 This high success rate indicates that loss of epitopes by protein denaturation was minimal.
-Moreover, some antibodies (e.g., calbindin and calretinin) showed negative staining when different antibodies targeting the same endogenous protein showed strong signal (Fig. \ref{MAP-3}b and Supplementary Table 1).
+Moreover, some antibodies (e.g., calbindin and calretinin) showed negative staining when different antibodies targeting the same endogenous protein showed strong signal (Fig.
+\ref{MAP-3}b and \ref{MAP-SupTable1}).
 This result demonstrates that MAP preserves the tissue proteome with minimal loss of specific epitopes and that the library can be effectively probed using off-the-shelf antibodies without any modification.

 ![Super-resolution imaging showing the 3D proteome library and subcellular details of MAP-processed intact tissue. \label{MAP-3}](source/figures/MAP/figure3.jpg){ width=100% }